 And as a little side benefit, linking to the sites you’ve used to do your research is good for your SEO.

 One single rule to follow: Avoid excessively long paragraphs

 Well, there you have it, my anti-rules and one real rule.
-Are there any writing rules you’ve come across that struck you as either useful or a load of BS?
+Are there any other anti-rules for writing you can think of that I’ve missed?